GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 subhead: >
   A solution for remarketing use cases, designed so it cannot be used by third parties to track user browsing behaviour.
 description: >
-  The FLEDGE API enables on-device "auctions" by the browser, on the user's device, to choose relevant ads, based on websites the user has previously visited.
-The API enables remarketing use cases, but is designed so it cannot be used by third parties to track user browsing behaviour.
+  FLEDGE satisfies remarketing use cases, but is designed so it cannot be used by third parties to track user browsing behaviour.
+The API enables on-device "auctions" by the browser, on the user's device, to choose relevant ads, based on websites the user has previously visited.
-date: 2021-02-19
+date: 2021-02-28
-updated: 2021-02-19
+updated: 2021-02-28
 authors:
   - samdutton
 ---